What happens to my Reverse Mortgage and Heirs when I die?

 When the homeowner passes away and there is equity remaining the heirs will be given 3 basic options.

-- The Heirs can sell the home, the proceeds of the sell will pay off the mortgage balance and any remaining funds now belong to them.
+- The Heirs can sell the home, the proceeds of the sale will pay off the mortgage balance and any remaining funds now belong to them.

 - They can keep the home by Refinancing and doing a mortgage of their own to pay off the mortgage balance.